AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ExternalInterfaceTypeExtensions/IsRelated.md

 ExternalInterfaceTypeExtensions.IsRelated Method
 ================================================
-AutomationML 2.1 APIDetermines whether the specified ExternalInterface is related to other ExternalInterfaces using InternalLinks.
+Determines whether the specified ExternalInterface is related to other ExternalInterfaces using InternalLinks.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)